What makes your destination unique?

 3. Embrace technology

-Now that you managed to create a unique traveling offer for tourists within your destination it’s important to find the right digital channels and platforms to help you promote it and engage your visitors.
-Start by creating your own digital guide to promote your destination’s unique attractions.
+It’s important to find the right digital channels to help you promote it and engage your visitors.
+Start by creating your own digital guide to promote your destination.

 What makes a great digital guide?

 A digital guide should also be able to help visitors feel and experience life as a local.
-Articles, recommendations and events shared by local guides and entrepreneurs as well as audio guides in multiple languages help visitors find and experience unique activities and get to experience life as a local.
+Articles shared by locals help visitors find and experience unique activities.
+Also, audio guides in multiple languages, help you experience life as a local.